sittkuma/meta-hd96/readme.txt

+    meta-hd96 layer will create various uSD card images running on the Helm's Deep 96 board.
+It is possible to boot from NOR flash + uSD card or only from uSD card.

+    Creating connman-image
-    meta-hd96 layer will create "connman-image" image running on the Helm's Deep 96 board. at91bootstrap will start from QSPI flash, U-Boot and Linux will be loaded from uSD card.
+at91bootstrap will start from QSPI flash, U-Boot and Linux will be loaded from uSD card.

+    Creating connman-image

     - follow this how-to up to (and including) step 5 -> "cd poky": https://github.com/linux4sam/meta-atmel/tree/warrior